ibm-cloud-docs/power-iaas/getting-started-PER.md

 You must use Transit Gateway only to configure the Virtual connections, as opposed to using cloud connections.

-In a PER workspace you can do the following:
+In a PER workspace, you can do the following:
 1. Attach a network without any requirement of creating a separate cloud connection such as Direct Link.
 2. Effortlessly attach a connection to IBM cloud network by attaching the Transit Gateway with your virtual server instance.